Do you have something

 In addition to eating up cash crops, squirrels can also prevent future harvests by "girdling" trees - eating away a band of bark around the trunk, causing it to die.

-The same conditions are contributing to increases in other rodents, such as certain species of mice, experts say.
 Trying to get a precise measurement of the scope of the infestation is difficult.
 The population booms appear to be happening in some places, but not others.

 Curtis said he has heard of problems in New York's Hudson Valley, north of New York City, but not in western New York.
 Similar booms have been reported in New Mexico, and squirrel hunters in Indiana and Ohio are expecting banner seasons.
 But hunters in Pennsylvania are being told it could be a tough season.

 In Vermont, at least, the plague is expected to end this winter.
 After two good nut seasons, this year saw poor acorn and beechnut crops.
 That could be contributing to high activity as many squirrels look for food elsewhere.
-For farmers, the beginning of the end is of little consolation in the here and now.

 Before this year, John Barber never had a problem with squirrels at his 25-acre Apple Hill Orchard in Whitehall, N.Y.
 Now the animals are building nests in his trees and sampling different varieties of apples as the fruit matures, staying one step ahead of his pickers.
 He estimates, conservatively, that he is going to lose 15 to 20 percent of his crop.
 "Usually your best fruit is the fruit that's fully exposed to the sun; it gets the best color to it," Barber said.
 "Your size is usually out on the upper canopy of the tree.
 That's what they're doing; they're climbing up into the upper canopy."
-Farmers aren't the only ones reporting problems.

 Drivers are dodging squirrels that dart across roads or skirting ones that are killed while crossing.
 Squirrels can also move into attics and build nests, creating a mess with droppings and urine.
 Homeowners commonly complain they can hear the pests scurrying through their attics at 4 a.m.
 They'll chew through wires, which can cause fires.